purna-2007/numpy_pythonlibrary_code-/README.md

 3. Run the cells step by step to understand NumPy concepts

 ##  Files Included
-- 'numpy.ipynb' – NumPy practice and examples
+- 'numpy.ipynb' – NumPy practice codes and examples.